 Three lineages of Mammals—Monotremes (egg-layers), Marsupials (pouch-bearers), and Eutherians (placenta-bearers)—were established when most dinosaurs went extinct due to sudden environmental shifts, probably involving a very big meteor.

 The Mammals that survived exploited the ex-dinosaur habitats, food sources, and territories, rapidly filling the ecological niches left behind.
 This was our chance to shine.

 Over the next 65 million years, Mammals diversified into a range of forms and lifestyles.
 Rodents took to living underground.
 Primates took to the trees.
 And Cetaceans said "sod it" and went back to the oceans to become dolphins and whales.

 It wasn't until 4.4 million years ago when Hominins emerged in the form of Australopithecus.
 These unusually smart African apes were likely the direct ancestors of modern humans.
 They thrived for 3 million years before disappearing at the hands of global climate cooling, or competition with other species of Hominins, or both.

 Homo sapiens emerged just 200,000 years ago, according to fossil remains found in Africa.
 Yet it hasn't been a smooth ride for us either.

 Congratulations for getting this far.
 You, sir, are fit to survive.
-Every single ancestor of yours has matured and reproduced without fail for 3.5 billion years straight.
+Every single ancestor of yours has matured and reproduced without fail for at least 3.5 billion years straight.